MJKWoolnough/minecraft/nbt/README.md

 type IntArray []int32
 ```

-IntArray is an implementation of the Data interface
+IntArray is an implementation of the Data interface.

 #### func (IntArray) Copy

 ```go
 func (i IntArray) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (IntArray) Equal